DEVOTIONALS

 “Heavenly Father, my desire is to be more like Jesus.
 Help me

-to understand what I need to do to be more like Him.
-Your Word
+to understand what I need to do so I will be more like Him.
+Your

-tells me that I need to be more concerned about serving than I am
+Word tells me that I need to be more concerned about serving than

-about being served.
-I know that when I am more focused on the
+I am about being served.
+I know that when I am more focused on

-me to ‘stay the course’ of serving You during the times when I am
+me to ‘stay the course’ of serving You, even during the times when I

-discouraged.
-I trust You to be my encourager at all times, and
+am discouraged.
+I trust that You will be my encourager at all times,

 About Don Woodruff